24 hours in Perth

 It's hard to trace the chronology but Gordon Street Garage may have been on the front-foot of the industrial-chic cafe trend, set in a huge converted warehouse and roasting single-origin beans in-house for your morning long black.
 Just as delicious are the pancakes with salted caramel, banana, hazelnuts and cream - a particularly hedonistic way to end your trip.

 This article is presented by the American Express Explorer Card.
 Want to get there now?
-With 100,000 Bonus Points* when you sign up for the Explorer Card and spend AU$1,500 in the first three months, you'll be in Perth before you know it.
-Offer ends 15 May 2017.
+With 50,000 Bonus Points* when you sign up for the Explorer Card and spend AU$1,500 in the first three months, you'll be in Perth before you know it.
+Conditions apply.

 *Terms and conditions apply.
 Visit American Express Explorer for more information.